Introduction

 7. Treat the respiratory disease

-Lovage polysaccharide exhibits expectorant activity by discharge or removes mucus from the respiratory tract thus protect from various respiratory diseases (10).
+Lovage polysaccharide exhibits expectorant activity by discharging or removing mucus from the respiratory tract thus protecting from various respiratory diseases (10).

 Side effects of lovage